It starts earlier than many people think.

 In addition, many people use high-quality collagen peptides , which can be absorbed particularly well through hydrolysis.

-Marine collagen – like that from Ballstad – is known for its high bioavailability due to its fine peptide structure and can be incorporated into smoothies, water or coffee without any taste.
+Salmon collagen – such as that from Ballstad – is known for its high bioavailability due to its fine peptide structure and can be integrated into smoothies, water or coffee without any taste difference.

-Even though the first changes often don't become apparent until years later, it can be helpful to support the body early on .
-Those who pay attention to a collagen-friendly lifestyle in their twenties or thirties lay a good foundation for their skin, connective tissue, and joints throughout their lives.
+Even if initial changes often only become apparent years later, it can be helpful to support the body early on .
+Those who pay attention to a collagen-friendly lifestyle in their twenties or thirties lay a good foundation for skin, connective tissue, and joints later in life.

 Sources